davidgasquez/handbook/content/rationality.md

 * Tactfully disagree in a way that arouses curiosity rather than defensiveness.
 * Leave your colleague a line of retreat.
 * Socially reward people who change their mind.
+* Take into account second and third order effects.

 ## Making Decisions